ShaktiMandal/dynamic-toast-notification/README.md

 Tech stack - React with typescript, vite.

 Requirements -
-[] - User can change the toast configuration using configuration form [] - User can generate multiple toast components at the same time (Position will be fixed as configured for the first toast).
+    [] - User can change the toast configuration using configuration form.
+    [] - User can generate multiple toast components at the same time (Position will be fixed as configured for the first toast).
     [] - Toast can be closed by the user using the close button on the toast.
     [] - Toast will automatically disappear after 5ms.

 How to run -
   clone the repo in your local
   cd dynamic-toast-notification
   perform npm i
-  Run npm run dev
+  Run the command - npm run dev